MicrosoftDocs/entra-docs/docs/identity/authentication/concept-password-ban-bad.md

 ![Modify the custom banned password list under Authentication Methods](./media/tutorial-configure-custom-password-protection/enable-configure-custom-banned-passwords-cropped.png)

 Let's consider a customer named *Contoso*.
 The company is based in London and makes a product named *Widget*.
-For this example customer, it would be wasteful and less secure to try to block specific variations of these terms such as the following:
+For this example customer, it would be wasteful and less secure to try to block specific variations of these terms:

 - "Contoso!1"
 - "Contoso@London"